 Formerly a USA triathlon trainer, she is no stranger to distance running.
 This time, however, she will be using a handcycle.

-In April 2002, Sanden was biking downhill at close to 50 miles per hour when she hit a wet hole in the asphalt.
+In April 2002, Sanden was biking downhill at close to 50 miles per hour when she hit a pothole in the asphalt.

 She crushed two vertebrae and was confined to a wheelchair, only partially able to move each leg.
 She was told she would never walk again.